Tired of your go-to frozen Italian-style meatball? We were too. That’s why we tried every variety available at our local grocery store.

 Pineland Farms Italian-Style Beef Meatballs

 This frozen Italian-style meatball variety wasn’t just good freshly made.
 They were also delicious after being packed in a thermos.
-In fact, they were so good that Paige made note of it later to tell me, thinking they hadn’t been a favorite in the first round (they had).
+In fact, they were so good that Paige made a point to tell me later.
+If you’re looking for something reliable that travels well, Pineland Farms Italian-Style Beef Meatball is your meatball.

 We like these packed with sauce and perhaps a bit of parmesan.
 Plus, the smaller size made eating them on the go a little easier — no cutting needed!